vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 > [!NOTE]
 > This feature is applicable only when Behavior Monitoring is enabled.
-> This feature is applicable only when the `enableRawSocketEvent` feature is enabled.
-For more information, see [Advanced optional features](linux-preferences.md#configure-monitoring-of-raw-socket-events) section below for details.
+> This feature is applicable only when the `enableRawSocketEvent` feature or the `enableUdpSocketEvent` feature is enabled.
+For more information, see [Advanced optional features for raw socket events](linux-preferences.md#configure-monitoring-of-raw-socket-events) or [Advanced optional features for UDP socket events](linux-preferences.md#configure-monitoring-of-udp-socket-events) sections below for details.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|